XpxPen/java-collections-muscle-world/Assignments.md

 Muscle World is a gym that uses a Java app to keep track of their members.

-# Ex 1: Implement collections.
+# Ex 1: Implement collection.
 Implement a collection of your choice in the [GymDataStore](./src/main/java/GymDataStore.java) class.
+This collection will act as the primary datastore for the application.

 # Ex 2: Modifiy Report
 Modify the report to show the total number of visits for each member.